Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 ## Command Line Arguments:

 To make the script more flexible, I used Python’s built in `argparse`.
-It allows users to specify inputs such as API key, timezone etc, at command-line, when running the program.
+It allows users to specify inputs such as API key, timezone etc. (see below), at command-line, when running the program.
 This prevents users having to modify the code to meet their own needs.

 ### All Command Line Arguments Required: